USI-Showroom/ARSandbox/README.md

 * Under "Build" choose "Build Solution"
 * Run `bin\Release\ARSandBox.exe`

-Note: if it complains about missing DLLs, check that you added the correct folders to PATH or copy them over from the Qt folder
+Note: if you get errors about certain DLLs, delete those in the `bin\Release` folder and run `windeployqt ARSandBox.exe` in there

 ## Run @ USI